-Not to shit on any of these brands, but these products just didn’t work out for me, and that’s life for you.
+Not to talk trash about any of these brands, but these products just didn’t work out for me, and that’s life for you.

 - Nioxin 4 Set for thinning hair – I already hated on the scalp treatment in my last empties, but I just want to add that the shampoo and conditioner blows just as much ass.
 They did absolutely nothing for my hair, though I will say, the mint chocolate chip scent is nice but that’s about it.

 - ColorProof BioRepair-8 Stem Cell Scalp Serum* – Ugh what a tease, though I should know better when a product claims to use stem cells…that’s NOT how stem cells work people!
 Anyways, this also did absolutely nothing in terms of hair growth and I feel like my scalp actually became unbalanced over the course of using this!
 Sad.

 - L’Oréal Elvive Color Vibrancy Repair and Protect Balm* – I had hoped this would revive my love for drugstore products, but nope.
 Another classic case of doing the absolute least, my hair felt like I didn’t use a conditioner or mask at all.
 Someone recommended using this as a shaving cream instead, so I’ll probably do that.
 At least I’ll have some shiny ass leg hair?